 (Sessions arranged on an hourly basis or part of test prep)

 Besides the SAT Writing and ACT English test sections, almost all students find themselves needing to write essays for schools they apply to.
 Cleverness rather than great writing ability can go very far in impressing essay reviewers.
 It is often a good idea, as part of a session, to brainstorm about how a certain topic can be approached.
-Mr DiSalvo, as a creative writing major in college can help give some advice.
+Mr. DiSalvo, who was a creative writing major in college, can help with timely advice.